 Based on Breton Lines, Primrose designed 'Prawle' to J P Harvest's specification from photos taken of a new 1956 fishing boat at Camaret.
 He had her built and rigged on 1930s lines, complete with Egyptian cotton sails made by Taylors of Maldon.
 Gear from the period includes hemp.
-Her deadeyes, horse, tiller and ash blocks are from his late father's ketch 'Powindah', last heard of in the 1960s in British Columbian waters.
+Her deadeyes, horse, tiller and ash blocks are from his late father's ketch 'Powindah', which as of 2019 was still sailing in British Columbian waters, based in Nanaimo.
 'Powindah' is a sister ship to 'Awara'.

 Prawle's history was updated after Lance Southern, one of her original builders, kindly got in touch with us.
 Lance also provided some photographs of her construction.
 'Prawle' was built at the former Ferris & Blank Boatyard at Old Mill Creek, Dartmouth.
 Ferris died in the 1940s.
 Blank sold the yard to the foreman, Edward Matthews, in September 1970 at a very reasonable price.
 Shortly before this time Ed Matthews built 'Prawle' based on the lines of a Brittany sailing trawler after first owner, Peter Harvest, admired such a trawler in Dartmouth.

 Peter's father, Colonel Harvest, ordered a motor cruiser to be built for himself at the same time.
 Work on 'Prawle' started in 1965 and was completed in 1966, probably in March.
 Her cost was £2000, including her suit of four sails which, as far as we know, are the same ones still used in 2013.
 There have been no significant changes since them, except (likely) a new mast at some stage which replaced the silver spruce original which had a pair of spreaders (the 2013 one has no spreaders).